Sunday, August 30, 2009

 Halloween is fast approaching once again.
 I remember last year at this time wanting to lose weight and tone up to look hot and sexy in my Angel costume.
 I kept thinking I had time and was disappointed in myself when I was finishing the final touches on my costume Halloween night knowing I'd done nothing to look how I wanted to in it.
 I'm not allowing that to happen this year.

-ds home all summer it was difficult to make the time to exercise.
+Since winning Sexy by Summer I've not done much exercising at all.
+I'm afraid to get on the scale.
+With my four kids home all summer it was difficult to make the time to exercise.
 I say "make" instead of "find" because I had plenty of time- no need to find it.
 I simply chose not to make time.
 I did keep myself busy enough to keep most of the 24 pounds off that I'd lost, I hope.

 Now that three of my four are in school I can pull out my Core Rhythms, Crunch Go Go Dance, and my new Buns of Steel DVD's.
 I can pull up my favorite youtube mini workout clips and Fitness Magazine toning sessions.
 I can bounce on my stability ball while blogging and jam to my iPod while doing dishes and laundry.
 I'll play Shimmy, All Star Workouts, and Namaste on the DVR.
 Why couldn't I do this during the summer?
 The main reason was because we were very busy.
-Between camps, play dates, trying to stay on top of the messes a
+Between camps, play dates, trying to stay on top of the messes a family of six makes there wasn't much energy left for exercising.
+The other reason is my older kids really don't want to see mommy shakin' what her mamma gave her.

 So, here we go again!
 I was going to call this Sexy by Halloween but Hubby corrected me by saying, "Sexier by Halloween."
-What a wonderful spouse I have.

 This time there are no big prizes, no ma

 I'll do my best to post what exercises I do for anyone who wants to join me.
 I'm ignoring the "I should eat healthier, too" part of losing weight for the time being.
-But, don't yell at me if I forget or get delayed- those of you who have been following me for a while should be used to my A
+But, don't yell at me if I forget or get delayed- those of you who have been following me for a while should be used to my ADD ways.

 Let's do this shit!......again.